Ever tried explaining a big product idea using just words… and got blank stares in return?

 - Visualising Concepts:

-Imagine you’re a Product Manager planning a new fitness tracking app.
-You create wireframes that show the main screens of the app, such as the home screen with options for tracking workouts, viewing progress, and setting goals.
+Say you’re a Product Manager planning a new fitness tracking app.
+In this case, with the help of wireframes, you can create the main screens of the app, such as the home screen, which offers options for tracking workouts, viewing progress, and setting goals.
 These wireframes help your team visualize how the app will look and function before any actual design or development work begins.

 - Communicating Ideas: